-Residency requirements at Trinity College apply to two areas of the curriculum:
+Residency requirements at Trinity College apply to two areas of the Bachelor's degree curriculum:

-- 1. At least the final 32 hours or final 25% of the degree, whichever is greater, must be completed in residence; - 2.
-A minimum of 50% of courses in a student's major must be completed in residence.
+- 1. At least the final 32 hours or final 25% of the degree, whichever is greater, must be completed in residence (online or in-seat learning); - 2.
+A minimum of 50% of courses in a student's major must be completed in residence. - 3.
+Residential students (students living on campus in the dorm) are required to have at least nine (9) credit hours of in-seat courses as part of their class schedule every semester.
+TCF Online classes do not count as in-seat courses.